Applied, cellular and molecular immunology, medical microbiology, vaccine immunology and technology

 One way to improve the TB vaccine is through the use of novel vaccine formulations, designed to protect the immune-stimulating protein (antigen) from destruction or to enable its persistence in the body.
 If more antigen reaches the appropriate immune cells, this may lead to a stronger immune response; and if antigen is able to persist in the body this may reduce the number of booster shots required, which would improve immunisation completion rates.

-Funding: Marsden Fund
+Funding: Marsden Fund (grant completed)

 The Memory Immune Response to Tuberculosis.
 Kirman JR, Henao-Tamayo MI, Agger EM.
 Microbiol Spectr.
 (2016) Dec;4(6).